AnthonyHorton/PRAXIS/README.md

 ./PRAXIS_viewer.py --filenames 20180727121602 --subtract 20180727103250
 ```

-Multiple filenames will be given.
-If three are more are given the data from each will be median combined before processing, while is only two are given the mean is used.
+Multiple filenames can be given.
+If three are more are given the data from each will be median combined before processing, while if only two are given the mean is used.

 To list other options:
 ```